camunda/camunda-docs/docs/self-managed/zeebe-gateway-deployment/the-zeebe-gateway.md

 ## Configuration

-The Zeebe gateway can be configured similarly to the broker via the `application.yaml` file or environment variables.
+The Zeebe Gateway can be configured similarly to the broker via the `application.yaml` file or environment variables.
 Find a detailed `application.yaml` with comments [here](https://github.com/camunda/zeebe/blob/main/dist/src/main/config/gateway.yaml.template).

 In the following sections, we provide tables with environment variables, application properties, a description, and their corresponding default values.
 We also describe a few use cases for each type of configuration.